r0gue-io/pop-node/pop-api/README.md

 Be part of our passionate community of Web3 builders.
 [Join our Telegram](https://t.me/onpopio)!

-Feel free to raise issues if anything is unclear, have ideas or want to contribute to Pop!
+Feel free to raise issues if anything is unclear, if you have ideas or want to contribute to Pop!

 For any questions related to ink! you can also go to [Polkadot Stack Exchange](https://polkadot.stackexchange.com/) or ask the [ink! community](https://t.me/inkathon/).